WebKide/modbot/README.md

 List of available commands and how to use them.
 If you need more help, use `@mod help COMMAND_NAME` to get further info.

+If you want to request features or commands, [create an issue](https://github.com/WebKide/modbot/issues) on this repo.

 <table style="width:100%">
   <tr>
     <th>Name</th>